alexcdot/SparseConvNet/README.md

 This is the PyTorch library for training Submanifold Sparse Convolutional Networks.

+For CS179 TAs, please read the `INSTRUCTIONS.md` file for demo details.

 ## Spatial sparsity

 This library brings [Spatially-sparse convolutional networks](https://github.com/btgraham/SparseConvNet) to PyTorch.
 Moreover, it introduces **Submanifold Sparse Convolutions**, that can be used to build computationally efficient sparse VGG/ResNet/DenseNet-style networks.